rcac-geo/workshop-geoAI/episodes/tools.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What tools do you need for your geoAI tasks?
-- How to do install the tools for HPC?
+- How to install the tools for HPC?

 ::::::::::::::::::::::::::::::::::::::::::::::::